 Icelandic (íslenska) is a North Germanic language and derives from the western varieties of the North Germanic language continuum.
 As such, it is part of the Indo-European family of languages.
 It is the primary language of the vast majority of the Icelandic population (97%), some 320,000 people.

 The closest relatives of Icelandic are the Nordic languages Faroese, Norwegian, Danish and Swedish, but Icelandic has retained more of the inflection of its ancestor, Old Icelandic or Old Norse.

 Icelandic uses the Latin alphabet, and the Icelandic alphabet consists of the following 32 letters: A Á B D Ð E É F G H I Í J K L M N O Ó P R S T U Ú V X Y Ý Þ Æ Ö

-STP was the first company in the UK to achieve both ISO 17100 and ISO 18587 certification.
-Whether the translation is done by our in-house experts or one of our carefully sourced freelancers, you can be confident that a translation produced by STP will hit the mark.
+Sandberg was the first company in the UK to achieve both ISO 17100 and ISO 18587 certification.
+Whether the translation is done by our in-house experts or one of our carefully sourced freelancers, you can be confident that a translation produced by Sandberg will hit the mark.